FlameHorizon/ProductionStats/readme.md

 To open this menu press `Left Shift` + `F5`.
 In this view you can see your production over four periods of time:

 - Today - items acquired from the beginning of the current date until now.
-- This week - items acquired from the start of the current week (Monday) to now
+- This week - items acquired from the start of the current week (Monday) until now.
 - This season - items acquired from the start of the current season (1st day of the season) until now.
 - This year - items acquired from the start of the current year (1st day of spring) until now.